ASER: Towards Large-scale Commonsense Knowledge Acquisition via Higher-order Selectional Preference over Eventualities: ASER Construction

 As the extracted arguments might not be identical as the extracted eventualities, we use the Simpson's similarity to determine whether the discourse relations between arguments can be assigned to the extracted eventualities:

 where $A$ is an argument, $E$ is an eventuality, $\WM_A$ and $\WM_E$ are token sets of $A$ and $E$, $|\cdot|$ is the size of a token set.
 If the similarity $\text{Simpson}(A, E) \geq 0.8$, we consider the argument-level relations relevant to $A$ can be assigned to the eventuality $E$ with a weight $w_{A,E}^{(sim)}$, which is inversely proportional to the size of all matched eventualities $|\EM|$.
+It is worth noting that Eq.~(\ref{eq:simpson}) allows one argument $A$, which could include multiple eventualities as long as all tokens in eventualities can be covered by $A$.
+In this situation, the weight of the relation between the eventuality $E_1 \in \EM_h$ from arg1 and the eventuality $E_2 \in \EM_t$ from arg2 is inversely proportional to the product of extracted eventuality sizes from two arguments $|\EM_h| \cdot |\EM_t|$.
+Section~\ref{sec:aser_extract_example} provides detailed descriptions.